alemarr/storyteq-frontend/README.md

 As I mentioned above, I implemented Typescript because of my personal preference, because there wasn't a required language in the assignment and like I also mentioned above about `@vueuse/core`, because of how I'm used to working these days.

+Also because of personal preference, I chose to use `yarn` instead of `npm`.
+I just think it's a better package manager.

 ## Project setup

 The setup instructions are for a local development environment.
 I removed the command to build the project because I think it serves no purpose in this particular case.